 Overview of Healthy at Home Eviction Relief Fund

 This program is for renters only.
-Homeowners should see “Additional Resources” below.
+Homeowners seeking help should click here.

-To check the status of your application, log in to the HHERF system (If using a mobile phone, be sure to scroll to the right!)
+To check the status of your application, please DO NOT call.
+Instead, log in to the HHERF system.
+(If using a mobile phone, be sure to scroll to the right!)

-The Consolidated Appropriations Act, 2021, allocated Coronavirus Relief Fund dollars from the U.S. Treasury for emergency rental assistance.
-Team Kentucky’s program is described as follows.
-You may apply by reading through program information and creating an account.
+Federal COVID-19 relief legislation allocated funds from U.S. Treasury for emergency rental assistance.
+Team Kentucky’s program is described below.
+Tenants and landlords may apply by reading through program information and creating an account.

-- Assist Kentucky tenants with RENT and/or UTILITIES to keep them housed during the COVID-19 pandemic.
+- Assist Kentucky tenants with RENT and/or UTILITIES to keep them housed.

-- Allow landlords to get substantial payments for back rent.
+- Allow landlords and utilities to get substantial payments for arrearages.

 - Reduce the volume of eviction cases in Kentucky courts.